 The firm was founded by William Elliott (working 1807-53).
 In 1850 he formed a partnership with his sons, Frederick & Charles (Elliott & Sons) and the firm became Elliott Bros from 1854.
 They became successors to Watkins & Hill by 1856.
-The firm eventually became part of GEC after moving progressively into electrical equipment and automation.
+The firm much later became part of GEC after moving progressively into electrical equipment and automation.
+It is now part of BAe Systems.

 A set of Elliott Bros chain scales in a leather covered case.
 The single sided twelve inch scales are for 30 & 60, 25 & 50, 20 & 40, and 35 & 45 to the inch.